Cass Sunstein

 Cass Robert Sunstein (born September 21, 1954) is an American legal scholar known for his work in U.S. constitutional law, administrative law, environmental law, and behavioral economics.
-He is also The New York Times best-selling author of The World According to Star Wars (2016) and Nudge (2008).
+He is also The New York Times best-selling author of The World According to Star Wars (2016) and co-author of Nudge (2008).
 He was the administrator of the White House Office of Information and Regulatory Affairs in the Obama administration from 2009 to 2012.

 Sunstein serves as the Robert Walmsley University Professor at Harvard Law School.
 He was previously a professor at the University of Chicago Law School from 1981 to 2008.
 In 2014, studies of legal publications found Sunstein to be the most frequently cited American legal scholar by a wide margin.

 Early life and education

 Cass Robert Sunstein was born on September 21, 1954, in Salem, Massachusetts, to Marian (née Goodrich), a teacher, and Cass Richard Sunstein, a builder.

-He has said that as a teenager, he was briefly infatuated with the works of Ayn Rand, "[b]ut after about six weeks of enchantment, her books started to make me sick.
+He said that as a teenager, he was briefly infatuated with the works of Ayn Rand, "[b]ut after about six weeks of enchantment, her books started to make me sick.
 Contemptuous toward most of humanity, merciless about human frailty, and constantly hammering on the moral evils of redistribution, they produced a sense of claustrophobia."

 Sunstein graduated from Middlesex School in 1972.
-He then went to Harvard University, where he was a member of the varsity squash team and an editor of the Harvard Lampoon.
+He then went to Harvard College, where he was a member of the varsity Harvard Crimson men's squash team, and an editor of the Harvard Lampoon.
 He graduated in 1975 with a Bachelor of Arts, magna cum laude.

 He then attended Harvard Law School, where he was an executive editor of the Harvard Civil Rights–Civil Liberties Law Review and was on the winning team of the Ames Moot Court Competition.
 He graduated in 1978 with a Juris Doctor, magna cum laude.